YOUR RACK

 Link B died at 0:14:22.
 Your viewers never knew.

-Hardware you can build, software that runs it, and a cloud that picks up where the device stops.
+Hardware you can build, software that runs it today, and a cloud — in the works — that picks up where the device stops.
 Same drawing standard everywhere.

 rev B because the case kept blocking LTE — the drawing admits it